A/B Testing Tools

 Elements to test include:

-Some split testing tools allow multivariate testing.
+Certain split testing tools allow multivariate testing.
 This allows you to change multiple elements on one page, creating countless combinations.
 An analyst can then measure the impact of each variable on conversion.

 Split testing should run long enough to reach statistical significance - at least 95% confidence.
 The amount of time needed varies depending on the amount of traffic to the page.
 Because they involve many versions, multivariate tests require more time and traffic to reach statistical significance.
 So if you plan on running multivariate tests, budget more time for the experiment than you would for a simpler A/B test.

 A/B Testing and Conversion Rate Optimization (CRO)